mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 A *seamless monument* is a very... what would you say... common term in Buddhism. (*Transcriber’s Note:* He might mean it’s a common concept.)

-If you go to [Eiheiji](glossary#eiheiji) monastery, in front of the gates there is a [huge] lantern by a small pond, where people let go of fish and turtles, whatever.
+If you go to Eiheiji monastery, in front of the gates there is a [huge] lantern by a small pond, where people let go of fish and turtles, whatever.
 That is *freedom*; that pond is a place for the fish and turtles to be free from the dangerous situation in life.
 So by this pond you have a big lantern.
 You know the lanterns in the temple?
 Not like this [little type of] lantern; you can see them in pictures. (*Transcriber’s Note*: A stone lantern, the size of a monument.)

 [In Zen] this is called a *seamless lantern*.
 That means that pond is called *hosho-ike*, which means “let the beings be alive” – just let go of [these beings].
 So for this, you cannot have any attachment to fish and turtles you have caught; just let go of them.
 [So it’s] *formless*.
-In [*Prajñāpāramitā \[Sutra\]*](glossary#prajnaparamita), we say *formless*, no form: no eyes, no ears, [et cetera].
+In *Prajñāpāramitā [Sutra]*, we say *formless*, no form: no eyes, no ears, [et cetera].

 So a seamless lantern or a seamless monument is not a particular monument or lantern, but this is exactly [the] picture of life and death.
 Life is really a seamless lantern, seamless monument.